 Hopes and Aspirations

-Our curriculum is based around these four points, Wisdom, Hope, Dignity and Community to endeavour to prepare children to achieve their highest academically at the end of Key Stage 1 and prepare them to be global citizens in the modern world.
+Our curriculum is designed to prepare children to achieve their highest academically at the end of Key Stage 1 and prepare them to be global citizens in the modern world.
 Aspirations are built into each curriculum topic, with a clear focus for an end result through a topic finale and clear aspirational career links made through researching and studying inspirational people in history, but also pivotal individuals who are impacting the modern world today.
 We value RE as a core subject, which is why our RE curriculum, based around the Cornwall Agreed Syllabus, has been designed to literally be the thread to bind and weave through all other topic-based curriculum teaching.
 Our school parable, the parable of ‘The Talents’, supports our ethos of having high expectations and raising aspirations for our children.
 Through Collective Worship, gathered together as a school, in church, with members of the clergy, local community and in classrooms, children learn about the right of children from all walks of life across the globe.
 Children annotate their findings of hopes and aspirations for all to receive their rights, on the school world map.
 Due to the strong emphasis on engagement with world news, charitable links are at the core to provide children with the opportunity to be courageous advocates.
 Our school council record their efforts on their council display.

 The well-being of our school community is paramount in our curriculum design and underpinned by rights teaching, gives children the opportunity to explore spiritual, moral, social and cultural understanding.
 As a Trauma Informed School (TIS) our dedicated, qualified practitioners work with children with identified Adverse Childhood Experiences (ACEs) to develop the holistic child and support them in dealing with trauma, building trust and developing confidence across all facets of their life.